Shanghai Police Database Leak (Alibaba Cloud, 2022)

 Alibaba engaged cybersecurity experts to conduct a thorough investigation, focusing on improving cloud security controls and auditing existing systems.
 Further details on recovery efforts remain limited.

-Exposed data included Personally Identifiable Information (PII) such as usernames, phone numbers, and email addresses.
+Exposed data records, held by the Shanghai Police, included Personally Identifiable Information (PII) such as usernames, phone numbers, and email addresses.
 Financial records and business transactions may also have been part of the breach.
 The lack of information regarding encryption increases concerns about data misuse.

 Following the discovery, Alibaba pledged to strengthen its cybersecurity infrastructure.
 The company worked with authorities and third-party security firms to investigate and remediate vulnerabilities, though public updates on these measures remain limited.